arduino/help-center-content/content/Arduino Cloud/Arduino SIM Card/What-are-the-credentials-for-the-Arduino-SIM-card.md

  </table>

 > [!NOTE]
-> Note: Arduino Sim takes 24 hours to get activated after the registration and a confirmation email will be sent.
+> Arduino Sim takes 24 hours to get activated after the registration and a confirmation email will be sent.